jiyoungsin/OSD_A1_Tool/README.md

 1. Option -v will return the current version information.
 2. Colored code.
 Enable colored code by turning variable CLICOLOR to 1

+# Coming soon!
+Option -j will result in a json file being created. listing all of the urls and response codes in json format.